matthew-puku/snackfu/README.md

 ## Provide User stories for your App.

-US1: As a user I can Register an account
+US1: As a user I can register an account
 US2: As a user I can log into my account
 US3: As a user I can search for products
 US4: As a user I can sell products